 E. The City has a handout on flood insurance purchase requirements that can help people who may need a mortgage or loan for a property in the special flood hazard area.
 If you would like to make an inquiry, please note your street address and the lot and block of your property.
 Additionally materials concerning flooding are contained in the Brigantine Branch of the Atlantic County Library.

-F. FEMA elevation certificates for most buildings are available at the Construction Office.
+F. FEMA elevation certificates for some buildings are available (~14%) at the Construction Office.

 G. The City Construction Official, Rich Stevens, can be contacted between 9:00 am and 4:30 pm Monday through Friday at telephone number (609) 266-7600 ext.
 260 or in the Construction Office at City Hall.
 There is no charge for this service and financial assistance information is available.